Skip to main content

 How is the varicella vaccine made?

 Natural varicella virus normally grows in cells that line the skin or the back of the throat.
 Cells are the building blocks of all the different parts of the body, like skin, heart, muscles and lungs.
-Natural varicella virus reproduces itself thousands of times, occasionally causing severe disease, and is then passed on to the next person unchanged.
+Natural varicella virus reproduces itself thousands of times.
+The result can be mild or severe disease.
+We don’t know who will get mild disease and who will get severe disease when they get a natural chickenpox infection.
+During a chickenpox infection, the virus that is made in the infected person’s cells is passed on to the next person unchanged.

-But the process of "cell-culture adaptation" changes all of that.
-Natural varicella virus was first taken from a young child infected with varicella in Japan.
-The family name of the child was Oka, and the strain of vaccine virus is now called the "Oka" strain.
-The virus was then "grown" in human embryo fibroblast cells.
+The process of "cell-culture adaptation" changes all of that.
+Natural varicella virus was first taken from a young child in Japan who had chickenpox.
+The family name of the child was Oka, so the strain of vaccine virus is called the "Oka" strain.
+The virus from the little boy was "grown" in human lung and embryo fibroblast cells.
 Fibroblast cells are the cells needed to hold skin and other connective tissue together.
-The vaccine virus was also grown in guinea pig fibroblast cells.
+These cells were first obtained from two elective pregnancy terminations — one in England and one in Sweden in the early 1960s.
+These same embryonic cells have continued to grow in the laboratory and are used to make chickenpox vaccine today.
+To find out more about how the same cells can be used so many years later, check this article that describes cell passage, a common laboratory technique (see the section titled, “No additional fetuses needed”).
+The varicella virus used in the vaccine was also grown in guinea pig fibroblast cells.

-By growing varicella virus in fibroblast cells it became less and less able to grow in human cells that lined the back of the throat or skin.
-This happened because the genes that told varicella virus how to reproduce itself were changed.
-Now the virus reproduced itself very poorly in human cells.
+By growing varicella virus in fibroblast cells, it became less able to grow in human cells that lined the back of the throat or skin.

 Who should get the chickenpox vaccine?